martinvonz/jj/README.md

 There are several things worth noting here.
 First, the `jj rebase` command said "Rebased 1 descendant commits".
-That's because we asked it to rebase commit B2, but commit C was on top of it, so it also rebased that commit as well.
+That's because we asked it to rebase commit B2, but commit C was on top of it, so it rebased that commit as well.
 Second, because B2 modified the same file (and word) as B1, rebasing it resulted in conflicts, as the `jj l` output indicates.
 Third, the conflicts did not prevent the rebase from completing successfully, nor did it prevent C from getting